Tomorrow night, I’m having a pre-Dedication conversation with my current student.

 Apologies for lack of posting – I was seriously wiped out by a nasty cold for the last week (and not feeling great for other reasons for a few days before that.)
 And, of course, I’m about to be out and about for Thanksgiving, and likely not near a computer much if at all.

 This did, however, get me thinking about magical jewelry, because I’m trying to decide what to pack for my plans (I’m seeing friends, and there may or may not be some ritual time, depending on how things fall out.)
 Especially since I’ve just done another talk at work today (to our comparative religions class) about Wicca.

 Now, there is, of course, the old joke about the race for priestesses: each priestess puts on all of her jewelry, and whoever can drag themselves to the finish line first wins – because, somehow, we all accumulate it.

+Or, rather, I should say roles: I think there are a number of things going on here.
 To many people, the HPS is the one responsible for making sure the spiritual and religious stuff happens.
-My take is that there are three essential roles: anchoring the spiritual core, providing direction, and making sure the practical details fall into place.
-Continue reading
+At a basic level, there’s three parts to this, in my eyes: anchoring the spiritual core, providing direction, and making sure the practical details fall into place.

 I’ve had this post titled “Plan A and Plan B” sitting in my drafts folder for, oh, two weeks now.
 See, I’m not sure where I’m going to end up getting the professional library job I’m looking for currently – and the details of establishing a new group depend to some extent on whether I stay local to the Twin Cities (what I really want!) or not.
 So, let’s try a slightly different take.